Shiv, here is my PMP study plan for passing PMP exam on the first attempt.

 I learned how to deal with issues since changes on the project happen all the time.
 Also, I got tips to manage time better, and calculate project costs using specific techniques.
 These encouraged me to think about taking PMP exam.

 It was the realization that with PMP certification I can get the right knowledge, build problem solving skills, make right decisions on the project that made me take up PMP.

 How I studied for PMP exam

-I read PMBOK 5th edition guide two times.
+I read PMBOK guide two times.

 I made it a point to make my own notes at the end of each knowledge area.
 Doing this helped me build a set of summary-notes which would be useful during revision.

 Next, I read PMP exam prep 8th edition by Rita Mulcahy and added to my study notes.

 In fact, my short study notes acted like Flash cards!